chevah/geck/content/support.rst

 The helpdesk ticket will re-open should there be any further responses made.

-If the support case is waiting on a developer (in the case of a defect example), a Trac ticket should be created with the helpdesk link and the defect report in the description.
+If the support case is waiting on a developer (in the case of a defect for example), a Trac ticket should be created with the helpdesk link and the defect report in the description.